FairwindsOps/rok8s-scripts/docs/kubernetes_auth.md

 variable `KUBECONFIG_DATA`.
 This variable should contain a valid base64 encoded [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)

-## Quickstart
+## Using an Existing Kubeconfig
 > Note: Using your local kubeconfig is NOT recommended.
 It is much more secure
-> to create a service account, as shown below
+> to use cloud provider credentials or create a service account, as shown below

 The easiest way to authenticate is to pass a valid kubeconfig to the `base64` command.